reinert/requestor/README.md

 1.0.0 (14 Mar 2022)

-## Requestor for the Back-end

-Requestor is an **HTTP Client API** intended to provide several features related to network communication.
-Its scope is broader than popular (and often misunderstood) REST patterns.
-Requestor precisely models each entity in the HTTP client-side context to enable its users to handle any requirement in this boundary.
-It values good **code readability and maintainability** for the user by providing carefully designed interfaces and abstractions that others can extend and add their logic with **low or zero integration effort**.
-Workarounds and hacks are not welcome here.
-Developers should be able to implement their requirements keeping **high cohesion** through all their codebase.

-Additionally, Requestor was crafted from the Client perspective instead of the Server's (like other rest libraries were thought).
-In that fashion, developers have a more **consistent and intuitive experience** consuming HTTP services while coding.
-We do not need to pre-declare Server API's façades.
-We can just consume them on demand.
-This approach empower us to build *micro clients* that interact with different *micro services*.

-Besides, we value **code traceability**.
-So code generation is the last option in design decisions.
-Whenever a new requirement appears, we strive to develop a good design solution that allows the user to write less code and achieve the desired results.
-If something proves to be inevitably repetitive on the user side, after reaching the best possible design, then code generation is used to save the user from repetitive work.
-Still, leveraging Requestor's components, people will probably automate most of their work using fundamental object-oriented techniques like inheritance and composition.
-This way, they will better comprehend what is going on and have complete control of the coding flow.

-With Requestor, we can:
-* Quickly make offhand requests writing as little code as possible.
-* Communicate with different HTTP APIs keeping the same client communication pattern, thus improving the codebase maintainability.
-* Handle multiple media types (JSON and XML, for instance) for the same java type without hacks.
-* Deserialize different types according to the response status, properly modeling error messages in our app.
-* Navigate through discoverable REST API links, fully leveraging HATEOAS.
-* Build different and complex queries on demand, not having to map each possible iteration with Server APIs previously.
-* Add new logic requirements not needing to change existing classes, instead of creating new small units, avoiding code conflict between co-workers.

 ## Requestor for the Front-end

 With the componentization movement, much attention has been given to the UI structure of a frontend application.